embl-cba/imagej-courses/imagej-practical.md

 - Save that ROI [Analyze > Tools > ROI Manager > Add]
 	- ...and give it a good name [Analyze > Tools > ROI Manager > Rename]
 - Now also draw and save an ROI in the background right next to the nucleus
-- Select all regions and measure them [ROI Manager > Measure]
+- Select both regions and measure them [ROI Manager > Measure]

 Now let's apply below formulas to measure the S/N and S/B:
-- S/N = Mean_Nucleus - Mean_Background / Sdev_Background
+- S/N = ( Mean_Nucleus - Mean_Background ) / Sdev_Background
 - S/B = Mean_Nucleus / Mean_Background

 ## Discussion

-As mentioned, although sometimes used, I don't understand the use of S/B. For S/N however it is very clear that if you are getting as low as 2.0 you start getting into trouble in terms of being able to still segment this object.
+As mentioned, although sometimes used, I don't understand the use of S/B. For S/N however it is very clear that if you are getting as low as two, you start getting into trouble in terms of being able to still segment this object.

+&nbsp;

+&nbsp;

 # Image filtering (convolution)

-Image filtering is a very wide field, mostly one replaces the intensity of each pixel by some mathematical function of its neighbors.
-The most simple example probably being the 3x3 mean filter, where each pixel is replaced by the mean value in a 3x3 neighborhood (i.e. inclucing the pixel itself and its 8 neighbors).
+Image filtering is a very wide field, where mostly one replaces the intensity of each pixel by some mathematical function of its neighbors.
+The most simple example is probably the 3x3 mean filter, where each pixel is replaced by the mean value in a 3x3 neighborhood (i.e. inclucing the pixel itself and its 8 neighbors).

-## Activity: Manually compute a 3x3 mean and median filter
+## Activity: Manually compute a 3x3 mean and a 3x3 median filter

+Mean and median can be almost the same, but, depening on the data, also be very different; thus let's compare them.
+In fact, the median filter is quite important for local background subtraction, while the mean filter is less useful in this context (see below).

 Let's compute a 3x3 mean and a 3x3 median filter for the central pixel in below examples and compare the results.